firebase/extensions/storage-resize-images/README.md

 The extension automatically copies the following metadata, if present, from the original image to the resized image(s): `Cache-Control`, `Content-Disposition`, `Content-Encoding`, `Content-Language`, `Content-Type`, and user-provided metadata (a new Firebase storage download token will be generated on the resized image(s) if the original metadata contains a token).
 Note that you can optionally configure the extension to overwrite the [`Cache-Control`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cache-Control) value for the resized image(s).

-It doasn't support animation in GIF and WEBP format.
-You can convert it however and recive resized static image with first frame of the animation.
-We don't officially support converting other formats to gif, but you can use "original" option as an output types.
+Please note.
+This extension does not  support animation for GIF and WEBP formats.
+You can convert the image and receive a resized static image with first frame of the animation.
+To convert all other images formats as GIFs you can use "original" option as an output types.
 (GIF=>GIF case).

 #### Detailed configuration information